MomenElmesady/Twitter/readme.md

 [3/1/2024 2 : 15 AM --mon]
 1-> refactor follow operations (Done)
-2-> compare between follow before and after refactor and why we refactor 3-> review search in followers and followings
-4-> refactor other routes
+2-> compare between follow before and after refactor and why we refactor (Done) 3-> review search in followers and followings (Done) 4-> refactor other routes (still user and auth)
-5-> create indexs in all collections and search in index concept (in chat gpt [index])
+5-> create indexs in all collections and search in index concept (in chat gpt [index]) 6-> add block operations